visualizersdotnl/tpb-06-final/README.md

 	- Lens flares?
 - Add particle system (blend in using depth from scene shader?).
 - Use precompiled shaders; dont ship text versions of shaders -> very important!
-- Make it easier to construct the scene in the generate_scene() function.
+- Make it easier to construct the scene in the GenerateScene() function -> very important!
-  @plek: I'm going to try and take a crack at that, will cry for help at some point :-)
 - Fly-through camera support.
-  @plek: Not yet sure if we'll have scenes that need it but time will tell.

-After the basics are rolling (which, surprise, is going to take longer than I thought it would initially) we'll get Decipher on board and see if he has some requirements for his FX (if he'll step up and actually make some).
-Hope that Glow also does some, but he knows this code and will modify/help as sees fit.
+@plek: As I go on and learn how all this sticks together and am refactoring it I realize it's going to take a little longer than expected to get into full production.
+Having said that, it won't hurt if any partaking in the programming try some effects in either Shadertoy or whatever boilerplate code!